v-rogg/robin-hood-webapp/README.md

-# Robin Hood Dart Tracker - WebApp
+# Robin Hood Dart Assistant - WebApp

 This App is based on a Flask Backend Server and a Svelte Frontend Client.